This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 READ MORE | BEST TIME TO VISIT COLOGNE, GERMANY

 The Ludwig Museum is another one art lovers would appreciate.

 The museum is home to one of Europe’s largest Picasso collections and contains other amazing collections of Abstract, Surrealism, Expressionism, and Pop Art.

-The Hiroshima-Nagasaki Park is a perfect illustration of how rubble can be transformed into a beautiful, breathtaking park.
-Set on the backdrop of a hill which was a dumping ground for debris during the World War II, the park offers the ultimate pleasure: there are spots where you can enjoy barbecue, jog, or better still, enjoy the tranquil scenery the environment offers.
+Hiroshima-Nagasaki Park is a perfect illustration of how rubble can be transformed into a beautiful, breathtaking park.
+Set on the backdrop of a hill which was a dumping ground for debris during World War II, the park offers the ultimate pleasure: there are spots where you can enjoy a barbecue, jog, or, better still, enjoy the tranquil scenery the environment provides.

 The Romano-Germanic Museum features a remarkable abundance of hidden treasures that offer an insight into the typical Roman life, including a collection of Roman glass.